-Once the other couple left, Mark went straight to asking about the vials without so much as a how-do-you-do.
+Once the other couple left, my husband Mark went straight to asking about the vials without so much as a how-do-you-do.
 “What’s the deal with the vial?” he asked.

 “That’s new since we were here last,” I added, by way of explanation.
 This was probably our sixth visit to the House of Bols Cocktail and Genever Experience over the years.
 It wasn’t our first drunken rodeo.